-While in this mode the MBTS generates replies in response to ATCRBS or Mode S RF interrogations, ATCRBS mode pair triggers, and external triggers.
+While in this mode the MBTS generates replies in response to ATCRBS, Mode 4, or Mode S RF interrogations, ATCRBS mode pair triggers, Mode 4 data triggers, and external triggers.
 The trigger signal input is selected through the use of the Trigger Source control.
-The Target Type control sets the MBTS to simulate an ATCRBS target, a Mode S target, or a 50/50 mix of both ATCRBS and Mode S targets.
-The Range control sets the timing of the MBTS reply to properly simulate a target at a range of from 0.5 to 255 nautical miles (nmi).
+The Target Type control sets the MBTS to simulate an ATCRBS target, Mode 4, Mode S, or a combination of these signal types.
+The Range control sets the timing of the MBTS reply to properly simulate a target at a range of from 0.5 to 300 nautical miles (nmi).
 A number of other controls set target location parameters, antenna pattern characteristics, and Azimuth Pulse Generator (APG) input channel.